 Can Aid in Improving Heart Health

 Studies have indicated that thyme may benefit our heart, especially for people who suffer from hypertension.
 According to an animal study published in the Journal of Hypertension, rosmarinic acid, a compound present in thyme extract induced normalization of blood pressure.
 It could hence be used as an antihypertensive.
 Drinking a cup of thyme tea may help people with high blood pressure.

 Side Effects of Thyme Tea

-- Allergies – As with any other type of herb, some people will have allergic reactions to thyme, particularly if a person is also allergic to other plants within the Lamiaceae family, including rosemary, mint and oregano.
-This allergic reaction can cause shortness of breath, a skin rash, chest pain and other relatively serious symptoms.
-If you experience anything like this, stop using thyme and seek medical attention.
+- Allergies: As with any other type of herb, some people will have allergic reactions to thyme, particularly if a person is also allergic to other plants within the Lamiaceae family, including rosemary, mint, and oregano.